Antigua and Barbuda

-Antigua and Barbuda (Note: /ænˈtiːɡə...bɑːrˈb(j)uːdə/; Aanteega an' Baabyuuda /aig/) is a sovereign archipelagic country in the Caribbean composed of Antigua, Barbuda, and numerous other small islands.
+Antigua and Barbuda (Note: /ænˈtiːɡə...bɑːrˈbjuːdə/; Aanteega an' Baabyuuda /aig/; Antigua y Barbuda /es/) is an archipelagic country in the Caribbean composed of Antigua, Barbuda, and dozens of other small islands.
 Antigua and Barbuda has a total area of 440 km^{2} (170 sq mi), making it one of the smallest countries in the Caribbean.
 The country is mostly flat, with the highest points on Antigua being in the Shekerley Mountains and on Barbuda the Highlands.
 The country has a tropical savanna climate, with pockets of tropical monsoon in Antigua's southwest.
 Its most populated city is St. John's, followed by All Saints and Bolans.
-Most of the country resides in the corridor between St. John's and English Harbour.
+The sole settlement in Barbuda is Codrington.
+Most of the country resides in the Central Plain that stretches from St. John's to English Harbour.

 Bounded by the Atlantic Ocean on the east and the Caribbean Sea on the west, Antigua and Barbuda is located within the Leeward Islands moist forest and Leeward Islands xeric scrub ecoregions.
 The country shares maritime borders with Anguilla, Saint Barthélemy, and Saint Kitts and Nevis to the west, Montserrat to the southwest, and Guadeloupe to the south.
 Antigua and Barbuda has numerous natural parks, including Codrington Lagoon, one of the largest internal bodies of water in the Lesser Antilles.
 Despite its dense population, the country has large swaths of undeveloped land, however, Antigua and Barbuda has experienced many environmental issues due to climate change.

-Hunter-gatherers settled the islands starting around 3000 BC, likely arriving on canoes from Central and South America.
-They were followed by the Arawaks of Venezuela during the Ceramic Period.
+Hunter-gatherers settled the islands starting around 3700 BC, likely arriving on canoes from Central and South America.
+They were followed by the Arawaks of Venezuela during the Ceramic period.
 In 1493, Christopher Columbus surveyed the island of Antigua, which resulted in an attempt at Spanish settlement in 1520.
 Antigua remained uncolonised until 1632 when Edward Warner and his small party created the first successful British colony.
 Barbuda was under the control of the Codrington family until the 1860s.
 Antiguan independence was first proposed by Prince Klaas in 1728, who attempted to make the island an independent kingdom.
 After emancipation in 1834, Antigua's autonomy slowly increased, while Barbuda was slowly integrated into Antigua.
 The first democratic elections were held in 1951, and by 1981, Antigua and Barbuda was independent.
 From 1960 until 2004, the Bird family dominated the archipelago's politics with only one interruption, which ended with the election of Baldwin Spencer to the premiership.